thacherT1D/webdevstuff/Javascript_and_the_Browser/jQuery_Events.desc.md

 ```javascript
 $('#turtle-button').on('click', function() {
   var $this = $(this);
   $this.attr('disabled', true);
 });
 ```

-In this scenario, `event.target` and `this` are functionally equivalent.
-That is the point!
+In this scenario, `event.target` and `this` are functionally equivalent - essentially the same thing - this is a great way to think of `this`.

 - [jQuery API - .on()](http://api.jquery.com/on/)
 - [jQuery API - Event Object](https://api.jquery.com/category/events/event-object/)